 According to the American Academy of Orthopedic Surgeons, about 53,000 patients undergo shoulder replacement surgery every year in the United States of America.
 This is due to painful conditions on the shoulder caused by arthritis-related complications.
 Are you suffering from severe arthritis?
 Shoulder replacement may be your best treatment option.
-It would be highly beneficial if you get this treatment done by Dr. Christopher Sforzo and Dr. Christopher Dillingham.
+It may be beneficial to get this treatment done by Dr. Christopher Sforzo and Dr. Christopher Dillingham.

 Below are four major conditions that may require shoulder replacement surgery:

 A severe fracture on your shoulder might require replacement before it’s repaired.
-When the upper head of the humerus bone is shattered, your doctor may have difficulty fixing and putting up the broken pieces together.
+When the upper head of the humerus bone is shattered, your doctor may have difficulty fixing and putting the broken pieces together.
 Shattering of the shoulder joints may also disrupt normal blood flow to the bone muscles, hence the need for a total replacement.
-Don’t worry, doctors associated with Sforzo Dillingham have that proficiency to treat your shoulder with required processes.
+Dr. Sforzo and Dr. Dillingham associated with Sforzo I Dillingham I Stewart Orthopedics + Sports Medicine have the proficiency to treat your shoulder with required processes.

 This is a degenerative bone disease that causes wear and tear of the shoulder cartilage among people aged 50 or more.
 Osteoarthritis softens the cartilage, causing the shoulder bones to rub against each other.
 With time, the bones may become painful or stiff, and your doctor may recommend shoulder replacement therapy as the solution.
-At Sforzo, Dillingham Stewart Orthopedics you will you’ll find experienced doctors who are efficient at doing such surgeries.
+At Sforzo I Dillingham I Stewart Orthopedics, you will find experienced doctors who are efficient at doing such surgeries.